CORK PUBLIC MUSEUM – Creating a Future for Cork’s Past

-This collection has been on long-term loan from the MacSwiney-Brugha family since 1960s.
+This collection has been on long-term loan from the MacSwiney-Brugha family since the 1960s.
 MacSwiney was the second-in-command chief organiser of the Cork Brigade of volunteers from 1914 until his death in 1920.
-He was also a playwright, poet and scholar as well as succeeding MacCurtain as Lord Mayor of Cork following his murder in 1920.
+He was also a playwright, poet and scholar, and acted as MacCurtain's successor as Lord Mayor of Cork following his murder in 1920.
 MacSwiney himself died on hunger strike in Brixton Prison in October.
 This collection contains MacSwiney's letters, notebooks, poetry, scripts, as well as many documents relating to his work as volunteer organiser during the 1915-1920.
-This collection also has material related to his sisters, Máire and Aine who played an important part in the nationalist movement in the city at the time
+This collection also has material related to his sisters, Máire and Aine who played an important part in the nationalist movement in the city at the time.

 (Above) Cumann Na mBan group outside the courthouse with W.T.
 Cosgrave, President of the Executive Council, Washington St. Cork.
 (Note the graffitti on the left hand column, 'God Save The King').

-This material consists of letters, minute books, photographs related to the work of sisters, May and Lil Conlon, who were leading members of the Cumann na mBan in Cork.
-This archive is particularly interesting in highlighting the role women played in the events that led to Irish independence.
+This material consists of letters, minute books, photographs related to the work of sisters May and Lil Conlon, who were leading members of the Cumann na mBan in Cork.
+This archive is particularly interesting, highlighting the role women played in the events that led to Irish independence.
 This material was acquired by the museum directly from the family in 2007.

 (Above) Cumann Na mBan group performing a tableaux for Michael Collins at the Opera House.

-The museum has a small collection of Collins personal possessions of Collins including the hat he wore in the GPO in 1916.
+The museum has a small collection of Collins' personal possessions, including the hat he wore in the GPO in 1916.
 The most significant part of this collection is the 300 or so letters, telegrams and envelopes exchanged between Collins and Kitty Kiernan.
 The late former TD Peter Barry donated this material to the museum in 1996.

-There are also many other smaller collections connected to other prominent individuals and organisations during this period including Diarmuid Lynch, Roger Casement, Tom Barry and Tom Hales.
-The museum also has artefacts related to international wars in which Cork men were involved including the US Civil War, the Franco-Prussian War, the Boer War, WWI and WWII.
+There are also many other smaller collections connected to other prominent individuals and organisations during this period, including Diarmuid Lynch, Roger Casement, Tom Barry and Tom Hales.
+The museum also has artefacts related to international wars in which Cork men were involved, such as the US Civil War, the Franco-Prussian War, the Boer War, WWI and WWII.

 CPM PHOTOGRAPHIC AND IMAGE COLLECTION.

 A key part of the museum’s collection policy is the active acquisition of images and photographs depicting people, places and events related to Cork over the last 160 years.
-This collection is made up of postcards, glass negative slide, stereo-views and rare original prints and photographs.
-This collection is an invaluable resource that contains some of earliest known images of Cork from the late 1850’s/1860s right up the 1950’s.
-This collection is a remarkable visual record of Cork as it grew and developed during the nineteenth and early twentieth centuries.
+This collection is made up of postcards, glass negative slides, stereo-views, and rare original prints and photographs.
+This collection is an invaluable resource that contains some of earliest known images of Cork from the late 1850s/1860s, right up the 1950s.
+This collection is a remarkable visual record of Cork as it grew and developed during the 19th and early 20th centuries.